Office of Postsecondary Education, Department of Education.

 V. Application Review Information

 All Applications.
-All applications will be evaluated based on the following criteria: (a) Plan of operation (15 points); (b) Quality of key personnel (10 points); (c) Budget and cost effectiveness (10 points); (d) Evaluation plan (20 points); and (e) Adequacy of resources (5 points).
+All applications will be evaluated based on the following criteria: (a) Plan of operation (15 points); (b) Quality of key personnel (10 points); (c) Budget and cost effectiveness (10 points); and (d) Adequacy of resources (5 points).

-Applications from IHEs, consortia, or partnerships.
-All applications submitted by an IHE or a consortia or partnership will also be evaluated based on the following criteria: (a) Commitment to international studies (15 points); (b) Elements of the proposed international studies program (10 points); and (c) Need for and prospective results of the proposed program (15 points).
+Applications from IHEs, Consortia, or Partnerships.
+All applications submitted by an IHE or a consortia or partnership will also be evaluated based on the following criteria: (e) Commitment to international studies (15 points); (f) Elements of the proposed international studies program (10 points); and (g) Need for and prospective results of the proposed program (15 points).

 Applications from Public and Private Nonprofit Agencies and Organizations, Including Professional and Scholarly Associations.
-All applications from public and private nonprofit agencies and organizations, including professional and scholarly associations, will also be evaluated based on the Start Printed Page 33542following criterion: Need for and potential impact of the proposed project in improving international studies and the study of modern foreign language at the undergraduate level (40 points).
+All applications from public and private nonprofit agencies and organizations, including professional and scholarly associations, will also be evaluated based on the following criterion: Need for and potential impact of the proposed project in improving international studies and the study of modern foreign language at the undergraduate level (40 points).